• Testing Lab

 • BPF/BPAF: adhesives, sealants, coatings, encapsulants used in installation, repair, or small-batch fabrication (electronics service, construction finishing, interiors).

-• n-Hexane: service/maintenance solvents for spot cleaning, degreasing, and surface prep; potential exposure without capture controls.
+• n-hexane: service/maintenance solvents for spot cleaning, degreasing, and surface prep; potential exposure without capture controls.

 4. Consumer Use